-It turns out that Jesus’ “Jewishness” has become something of a scholarly holy symbol which fuels hidden agendas.
-William Arnal offers a Schweitzer-like indictment of those agendas, which are the subject of chapter four, while chapters two and three serve as extended prefaces.
+It turns out that Jesus’ “Jewishness” has become something of a scholarly holy symbol in academia, which fuels hidden agendas.
+In The Symbolic Jesus, William Arnal offers a Schweitzer-like indictment of those agendas, which are the subject of chapter four, to which chapters two and three serve as extended prefaces.
 Two presents an overview of the history of anti-Semitism in New Testament scholarship, and three (the book’s weakest) tries explaining why the “Jewishness” of Jesus is a manufactured red herring.
 We’ll go through each in turn.

 Chapter 2: Bad Karma: Anti-Semitism in New Testament Scholarship